yukaizou2015/StatisticalInference_Project/ProjectReport_Simulation.md

 # Overview
-This report is the first part of the project for the statistical inference class.
-In this report, an exponential distribution will be simulated, and the distribution of averages of 40 exponentials will be investigated.
-Using figures and explanatory texts, the simulated sample mean will be compared with theoretical mean, the simulated sample variance will be compared with theoretical variance, and whether the distribution is approximately normal will also be discussed.
+This report is the first part of the Coursera statistical inference course project.
+In this report, an exponential distribution is simulated, and the distribution of averages of 40 exponentials is investigated.
+Explained through figures and explanatory texts, the simulated sample mean is compared with the theoretical mean, the simulated sample variance is compared with the theoretical variance, and whether the distribution is approximately normal is discussed.

 # Sample Mean versus Theoretical Mean

 Sample mean:

 ```
-## [1] 4.986336
+## [1] 5.010175
 ```
 Theoretical mean: